sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 Plug 'neoclide/coc.nvim', {'branch': 'release'}
 ```

-- The config will be long, so let's keep it in a separate file `~/.config/nvim/coc.vi` and tell `init.vim` to do so.
+- The config will be long, so let's keep it in a separate file `~/.config/nvim/coc.vim` and tell `init.vim` to source.

 ```bash
 source ~/.config/nvim/coc.vim